Seth10001/seven-segment-controller/README.md

 #### Usage in other projects ####

-This repository is designed to be used as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), from where the components (described below) can be used, either indivdually or together.
+This repository is designed to be used as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), from where the components (described below) can be used, either individually or together.

 #### Notes ####